openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ![network-policies](/images/gke-multi-stage/network-policy.png)

+An OpenFaaS instance is composed out of two namespaces: one for the core services and one for functions.
+Kubernetes namespaces alone offer only a logical separation between workloads, to enforce network segregation you'll be using the access role labels to define network policies.

-Create the OpenFaaS staging and production namespaces:
+Create the OpenFaaS staging and production namespaces with access role labels:

 {% gist fc8d7ef8f4af3d0d81a9f28ff8c6edcb openfaas-ns.yaml %}